 - 1/2 cup coconut oil, liquified

 - 2.5 tsp active dry yeast (or instant yeast based on your bread maker's recommendation)

-- Add all ingredients to your bread maker in the order required for your machine and follow bread machines directions for baking.
-(I put wet ingredients in first, then dry, wtih yeast last - some machines require the opposite order so read your instruction manual.)
+Add all ingredients to your bread maker in the order required for your machine and follow bread machines directions for baking.
+(I put wet ingredients in first, then dry, with the yeast always last - some machines require the opposite order so read your instruction manual.)